Automatic 3D Optimization¶

 2.5.
 There, you will find a folder with the name of your object.
 If you open it, you will see seven folders.
-Six of them are named "verylow", "low", "medium", "high" and veryhigh.
+Six of them are named "verylow", "low", "medium", "high", "veryhigh" and "ultrahigh".
 These contain the data of the five decimated versions that the script has exported.
 It contains the baked textures, and gives you information about their resolution.

 2.6.
 The most important folder is the "Glb" one.
 It is the folder which contains the final exports.
-You will find five versions of your object: one with 1500 triangles, one with 3000, one with 6000, one with 10 000 triangles and one with 50 000.
+You will find five versions of your object: one with 1500 triangles, one with 3000, one with 6000, one with 10 000 triangles, one with 50 000 and one with 120 000.
 This way, you can compare which version you feel corresponds better to your needs!
-Don't worry, the textures are packed inside the .glb.
+Don't worry, the textures are packed inside the ".glb."

 If you want only one version

 Alongside the "Automatic_Bake.bat" script, you can see other scripts named "1500.bat", "3000.bat", "6000.bat", etc. As you might think, these are scripts which are dedicated to creating only one decimated version of your model, not the five: "1500.bat" will decimate to 1500 triangles, "3000.bat" to "3000", etc. If you have a precise idea of the level of decimation you want prior to its processing, just drag and drop your folder on one of those scripts, and go find the result in the "Output" folder :)

 There you are, your model is optimized for Minsar.
 Now you just have to drag and drop your final objet in the provider of your choice, and access it through Minsar.
 If you want to know more about this awesome script by Loic Norgeot, we strongly invite you to go see his page bakemyscan.org and use his work!

 If you want to learn how to do this yourself